-INTRODUCTION TO THE STUDY OF LANGUAGE Three credit hours ENG 210 An introduction to linguistics focusing on the nature of language; its role in human society; its acquisition in childhood and its development: and the sounds, forms, and structures of English from Anglo-Saxon times to the present, with emphasis on current American English and its regional, social, ethnic, and gender variations.
+INTRODUCTION TO THE STUDY OF LANGUAGE

+An introduction to linguistics focusing on the nature of language; its role in human society; its acquisition in childhood and its development; and the sounds, forms, and structures of English from Anglo-Saxon times to the present, with emphasis on current American English and its regional, social, ethnic, and gender variations.
 No previous work in linguistics is necessary.
 Required of all English majors.

-ENG 232 WORKSHOP IN JOURNALISM (formerly 132)
+ENG 232 WORKSHOP IN JOURNALISM Three credit hours